henryekeocha/skycast-weather-app/README.md

 ---

 **Note**: This application is for educational and personal use.
-Ensure compliance with API terms of service when deploying to production.
+When deploying it to production, ensure compliance with the API terms of service.